brycv/openbsd-scripts/README.md

 It provides a quick means to download the latest OpenBSD-current snapshot and then install that snapshot to your system.
 This is not designed to be used with a standard OpenBSD release but with OpenBSD-current.

+### update-cvs

+This script is intended to both fetch the OpenBSD src, ports, and/or xenocara trees from CVS.
+It is currently configured for OpenBSD-current but could be modified to also support a release.